Review of Vanguard FTSE Emerging Markets Shares ETF (ASX:VGE) ETF from a long term index investor.

 VGE review: Conclusion

 After analysing VGE through this review, I personally am not investing in VGE, as I achieve more than enough emerging markets and international diversification through my holdings in VEU.
+Vanguard offers the following information to help you make a decision for yourself though;

 My tools for investing in ETFs